hodyroff/scs-training/Virtualization/Maintenance.md

         * `openstack --os-cloud=admin volume set --status error UUID`
     - Now you can clean them up
 * If this does not work:
-    - Check in ceph whether there is an object in the `images` or `volumes` pool that needs deleting
+    - Check in Ceph whether there is an object in the `images` or `volumes` pool that needs deleting
         * Be very careful!
     - If they're not gone yet, you may need to remove them from the database as well
 * Charging customers for unusable volume may not create enthusiastic responses